igor1309/iOS-Team-Weekly-2023-08-29/README.md

-# iOS Team Weekly 2023-08-29
+# Domain namespaces as a way to describe interfaces

-A description of this package.
+## iOS Team Weekly 2023-08-29